Get ready for our 15th World PVNH Day, also in support of GMH & SBH!

 —-

-There are other forms of neuronal heterotopia disorders, the such as Subcortical Band Heterotopia (SHB), also known as Double Cortex.
+There are other forms of neuronal heterotopia disorders, such as Subcortical Band Heterotopia (SHB), also known as Double Cortex.

 PVNH Support & Awareness TM is an international patient organization of global reach uniting families and which collaborates with PVNH genetic leaders, specialists, researchers.
 We also have alliances with some of the most outstanding rare disease advocates worldwide.
 PVNH Support & Awareness TM was founded in November 2009 as a legacy for Yolaine Dupont’s daughter, Ella Dupont Bedassie.
 Ella was 7 months and 20 days when she passed away from respiratory failure brought on by what doctors did not know at the time was a rare disease: X-Linked Periventricular Nodular Heterotopia.
 The FLNA gene deficiency at cause is familial, with both Yolaine and her late mom also affected by the rare disorder, a fact that was unknown until Yolaine demanded and pursued answers.